Shoulder Impingement: You Can’t Fire Canons Out of a Canoe

 - Roll up and down several times from the bottom of the ribs to the bottom of the neck

-- Roll back down to the bottom, place hand behind neck for added support
+- Rollback down to the bottom, place hand behind the neck for added support

 - Gently and slowly extend over the foam roller

-- Repeat 3 time at lower, mid, upper thoracic regions
+- Repeat 3 times at lower, mid, upper thoracic regions

 Fight Shoulder Impingement: